chesslab/chess-server/docs/getting-started.md

 ws.send('/play_lan "{\\"color\\":\\"b\\",\\"lan\\":\\"e7e5\\"}"');
 ```

 Now let's have a look at the WebSocket commands available!
-The commands fall into three broad categories.
-Text-based commands have no parameters.
-Action-based commands expect one parameter of type string.
-Param-based commands expect a JavaScript object parameter.